dpwolfe/good-morning/README.md

 _A fresh install of macOS is ideal, but not required._

-- Your MacBook must be running macOS 10.15 (Catalina) or greater.
-Tahoe support coming.
+- macOS 26 (Tahoe) or newer.
-- You must have admin privileges on your MacBook.
+- Admin privileges on your MacBook.
-- You must have an Apple ID that has accepted the developer agreement, which you can do for free here: <https://developer.apple.com/account/>
+- An Apple ID that has accepted the developer agreement, which you can do for free here: <https://developer.apple.com/account/>
 - A solid Internet connection at least for the first run since Xcode will be installed.

 ## Instructions

 1. Install all system updates (_Apple Menu > System Settings > General > Software Update_).
-2. Open up a Terminal session (_Command + Space_ for Spotlight Search and type "Terminal")
+2. Open up a Terminal session (_Command + Space_ for Spotlight Search and type "Terminal").
 3. Run this command:

    ```sh